giuliachiola/super-blog-content/projects/01-super-styleguide.md

 | Documentation   | Markdown                   |
 | Repository      | Open source on [GitHub](#) |

-## Project review
+## Project review, what I learned or improved

+**Design**

-- I designed the pages on my own and the result is quite banal and impersonal.
+I designed the pages on my own and the result is quite banal and impersonal.
 I reevaluated a lot the designers job!

+**UIengine**

-- I used UIengine before in a _very big_ project, with lots of components and variants, and I loved it.
+I used UIengine before in a _very big_ project, with lots of components and variants, and I loved it.
 Here in this little project I loved it even more!! 😍[UIengine](#) is very fast and easy to use, well done [Dennis ](#)!
 The only flaw I see is that UIengine unfortunately does not support _twig_ or _nunjucks_ template engines, which I think are the best template engines to use.

+**EJS**

-- This was the first (and probably the last!) time I used _EJS_ as template engine.
+This was the first (and probably the last!) time I used _EJS_ as template engine.
 It was confortable to use JavaScript functions into the template, but I hate its terrible syntax with `<%=>` delimiters and for loops using functions. 🤢

 All things considered I liked build this styleguide, and I hope I will continue to add components!

 ## Overall score